-Get the audiobook or ebook of Talk Like Ted on Kobo with $5 discount.
+Get the audiobook or ebook of Talk Like Ted on Kobo.

 Why read it?

-First of all this book is a classic that any self development junkie should have read.
-Besides that, this book is a great way to improve your communication skills on daily basis.
-From how to talk to your friends, colleagues, parents, or even a police office that is handing you out a fine.
+First of all, this book is a classic that any self-development junkie should have read.
+Besides that, this book is a great way to improve your communication skills on a daily basis.
+From how to talk to your friends, colleagues, parents, or even a police officer that is handing you out a fine.
 Dale Carnegie has you covered for any situation and will help you win people over.
 The book contains many real-life examples of Dale himself that help bring the messages across.

 - Give honest and sincere appreciation to your peers and others you talk with.

 - Listen before you talk – always let the other side talk more than you do.
-That will make the other person feel important and empathise with you.
+That will make the other person feel important and empathize with you.

-- Don’t criticise everyone – understand that every thing has multiple sides and try to see things from others’ perspective.
+- Don’t criticize everyone – understand that everything has multiple sides and try to see things from others’ perspectives.

-Get the audiobook or ebook of How To Wind Friends and Influence People on Kobo with $5 discount.
+Get the audiobook or ebook of How To Wind Friends and Influence People on Kobo.

 Thinking Fast and Slow is another classic.
 Daniel Kaheman is a psychologist with a Nobel Prize in Economic Science.
-In this book he challenges how we make judgement calls and decisions.
+In this book, he challenges how we make judgment calls and decisions.
 He digs deep into what are intuitive (thinking fast) and what are rational (thinking slow) decisions that we make.

 Why read it?